Mounted police: History

 The French Maréchaussée—direct predecessors of the gendarmerie and the first national police force in a modern sense—were a corps of completely mounted constabulary from their establishment in the early 18th century.
 Poor roads and extensive rural areas made horse-mounted police a necessity in European states until the early 20th century.

 The establishment of organized law-enforcement bodies throughout Africa, Asia and the Americas during the colonial and post-colonial eras made the concept of predominantly horse-police accepted almost world-wide.
 Notable examples include the Royal Canadian Mounted Police, the Mexican Rurales, the Rhodesian British South Africa Police, the Turkish/Cypriot Zapiteh and the caballeria (mounted branch) of the Spanish Civil Guard.

 Equipment

 Tack used by mounted police is similar to standard riding tack, with adaptations for police use.
 Synthetic saddles are often favored over those made of natural leather to reduce weight, important both because of long riding hours and because police officers must carry numerous articles of personal equipment.
 High-traction horseshoes made of speciality metals or fitted with rubber soles are typically used in urban areas in place of standard steel horseshoes, which are prone to slip on pavement.
 Rubber soled shoes also produce less noise than steel shoes and jar the hoof less.

 Horses working in riot control wear facial armor, made of perspex so that the animals can still see.
 The officers themselves are often equipped with especially long wooden or polycarbonate batons for use on horseback, as standard patrol batons would have insufficient length to strike individuals at ground level.

 Notable modern units

 Australia

+Australia, being a large country and not densely populated, commonly used mounted police in order to traverse the country side.
+All of the Mounted police units were formed in the 19th century and have continued to this day, excepting Tasmania.